My First Kiss: Music video

 The music video for "My First Kiss" was filmed in New York City by director, Isaac Ravishankara.
 The song's music video is relative to the song's theme: kissing.
 Foreman explained, "[And] the video is a play on kissing in general, and lips, and getting close up to a bunch of lips, and people coming out of mouths and just, like, really cool transitions."
 The video follows a similar theme that is relative to the song's title, "My First Kiss".
 It features a lot of people (punks, teachers, sailors, soldiers, lesbians, nerds, an elderly couple and hirsute rockers) "smooching, kissing, and making out."
 The video is made up of different scenes all using multi-colored backdrops as the video's dominant backing.
 The main scenes present are of "3OH!3 bouncing around and throw[ing] punches at the camera" while singing their versus and occasional close-ups of different pairs of lips that are mouthing different lyrics of the song.
 Kesha is also present throughout the video, mainly on her verses where she is seen in close-ups of her lips and dancing around the screen on the chorus.

 At the end, the camera quickly zooms out to reveal that 3OH!3 are inside Ke$ha's mouth.
 She then eats them before kissing at the camera.

 James Montgomery from MTV News reviewed the video for "My First Kiss" positively.
 Montgomery commented on how simple the song's video was but noted that wasn't a negative, he commented, "like pretty much everything 3OH!3 do, there's an undeniable charm to both the song and the video.
 Perhaps it's the power-tool chorus, or the "ooh-ooh-ooh" vocal harmonies.
 Maybe it's Kesha's sexy ass.
 Or maybe I just like watching a whole bunch of people lock lips.
 The whole thing is a lot of fun.
 It gets in your head.
 And hey, it's the summer — school's out, and gleefully stupid is in."

-Live performance
+Live performances

-The song was performed live on March 27, 2010, alongside Kesha.
+The song was performed live on Jimmy Kimmel Live! on June 30, 2010.
+The duo also appeared on The Tonight Show with Jay Leno on July 22, 2010, performing the song.

 The song was performed live on Regis and Kelly on July 30, 2010.